sr-murthy/continuedfractions/docs/sources/sequences.rst

                        &= \frac{c}{d} \cdot \frac{1 + \frac{a}{c}}{1 + \frac{b}{d}}
    \end{align}

 Mediants can give good rational approximations to real numbers.

-The :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` class provides a :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.right_mediant` method which can be used to calculate (simple) mediants with other :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` or :py:class:`fractions.Fraction` instances.
-The result is also a :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instance.
-A few examples are given below of how to calculate mediants.
+We can verify these properties with some examples.

 .. code:: python